- Renewals are annual. Each license expires on October 1 of the year following its issuance.

 Renew Your License Here.

-Expired License Restoration
+Expired License Renewal and Restoration

 Original License Replacement